 Teen Conservation Leaders (TCLs) provide an important volunteer service to the Aquarium, our guests and our communities.
-Students learn basic marine biology and ocean conservation during a fun, intensive two-week summer training.
-TCL volunteers then provide exhibit interpretation for our guests or support our summer camp programs.
-In the process, students develop important job and life skills, build self-confidence and earn community service hours.
+During a fun and intensive two-week training at the beginning of summer, TCLs learn basic marine biology and ocean conservation.
+Upon completion, TCLs provide exhibit interpretation for our guests or support our summer camp programs.
+As TCLs, students develop important job and life skills, build self-confidence and earn community service hours.
 Regular conservation experiences connect students with opportunities to better understand science and conservation in the local community.

-Applications for summer 2014 will be available January 2014.
-For more information, contact firstname.lastname@example.org.
+Applications for summer 2014 will be available online beginning January 13, 2014.
+Visit our Teen Programs page for more details and to access the application

 Animal Care, Exhibit Diving & More